 Yarmouth Beaches

 If you are visiting Cape Cod in the summer, you have to at least dedicate one day for a beach day.
-Yarmouth offers lots of beautiful beaches, although some are available only to residents of the town of Yarmouth.
+Yarmouth offers many beautiful beaches, though some are available only to residents of Yarmouth.
 Most are along Nantucket Sound, but there are others on Cape Cod Bay.
-There are small beaches as well as larger beaches.
+There are both small and larger beaches.

 Daily and weekly passes are available at the public beaches for non-residents.
 Dogs aren't permitted on the beaches from Memorial Day to Labor Day.